How to Make an Impact

 - Unexplained injuries, bruising, or other pains

-- Unseasonable weather (like wearing long sleeves in the summer)
+- Unseasonable clothing (like wearing long sleeves in the summer)

 - Withdrawn and not as social as they used to be